reemrizzk/CustomizableForms/README.md

 form.formHeader.BackColor = Color.Navy; // Sets the header's color to Navy
 ```

-**In the properties section for the form, Additional new properties are added:**
+**In the properties section of the form, Additional new properties are added:**

 ![alt text](https://user-images.githubusercontent.com/50383558/159681299-b8c420ff-4327-4be4-89f2-5d408939b134.png)